nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 1. **Restrict the window.** Stop saying "latest."
 Say "as of entry 1,204."
 That claim endures.
 2. **Get a vouch.** Let a named principal's attestation stand in for what you cannot compute.
 The claim now rests on their word, and the calculus writes that word down as what it rests on.
+A software bill of materials, the publisher's list of what is inside an image, is this cure: it rests on the publisher's word, which is why a laundered image can ship with a clean one.
 3. **Get a witness.** For facts the record does not carry, who did it and when, a witness's entry in the record.
 The claim rests on the witness.